 In consideration of the Producer performing its obligations in accordance with this Agreement, Hull 2017 shall pay the Contribution to the Producer in accordance with the terms of Schedule 2.

-The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of creating the Commissioned Work and delivering the Production.
+The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of creating and delivering the Production.

 The Delivery Plan and Milestones will form part of the basis for the reporting, monitoring and assessment of the services provided by the Producer under this Agreement.